liferay/liferay-nativity/README.md

 ## Windows

 For Windows Nativity makes use of both a JNI interface as well as Windows Shell Extensions.
-There are several DLL’s which must be built and configured to use Nativity on Windows.
+There are several DLLâ€™s which must be built and configured to use Nativity on Windows.
 * 1 for context menus
 * 1 for each overlay you want to use
 * 1 for JNI Interface dll
 * 1 Utility DLL shared by the context menu shell extension and the icon overlay extension.

 ###JNI Interface
 The JNI interface allows the Java side of nativity to interact with the native side of nativity.
 It only provides the ability to set a folder to a system folder.
 In windows if you want to set a folder icon through an desktop.ini file you must set the folder to be a system folder.
 So Nativity provides this functionality even though it is available in java 1.7, however nativity also provides it do older versions of java can be supported.

     public static native boolean setSystemFolder(String folder)

 The JNI interface also allows interaction with Explorer.
 It notifies explorer to redraw an icon overlay.
 This provides the ability to refresh the when they have changed.